 Nationals of countries who hold Reciprocal Health Care Agreements with Australia may be entitled to be enrolled in Australia’s publicly funded health care program, Medicare, after their arrival.
 Under current policy, enrolment in Medicare would be considered as sufficient to meet the requirements of condition 8501.

-For further information on what constitutes “adequate levels” of health insurance you can refer to here.
+For further information on how to obtain an “adequate level” of health insurance (including a discounted referral to Bupa) you can refer to here.

 Condition 8303 – Visa holder must not engage in activities disruptive to, or harmful to, the Australian community